vrmarcelino/CCMetagen/README.md

                         of nucleotides overlapping each template, divided by the lengh of the template).
-Alternatively, you can have abundance calculated in Reads Per Million (RPM, option 'rpm'), or simply count the number of nucleotides overlaping the template (option 'nc').
-If you use the 'nc' or 'rpm' options, remember to change the default --depth parameter accordingly.
-Valid
+Alternatively, you can have abundance calculated in Reads Per Million (RPM, option 'rpm'), in number of nucleotides overlaping the template (option 'nc') or in number of fragments (i.e.
+                        PE reads, option 'fr').
+If you use the 'nc', 'rpm' or 'fr' options, remember to change the default --depth parameter accordingly.
+Valid options are nc, rpm, fr and kma
-                        options are nc, rpm and kma -map MAPSTAT, --mapstat MAPSTAT
+  -map MAPSTAT, --mapstat MAPSTAT
                         Path to the mapstat file produced with KMA when using the -ef flag (.mapstat).
-Required when calculating abundances in RPM or when producing the extended_output_file
-  -d DEPTH, --depth DEPTH
+Required when calculating abundances in RPM or in number of fragments, or when producing the extended_output_file -d DEPTH, --depth DEPTH
                         minimum sequencing depth.
 Default = 0.2.
-If you use --depth_unit nc, change this accordingly.
-For example, -d 200 (200 nucleotides) is similar to -d 0.2 when using the default '--depth_unit kma' option.
+The unit corresponds to the one used with --depth_unit If you use --depth_unit different from the default, change this accordingly.
   -c COVERAGE, --coverage COVERAGE
                         Minimum coverage.
 Default = 20 (i.e. 20% of the
                         reference sequence)